kubernetes/test-infra/jenkins/README.md

 Say you want to add a new job, foo.

+## For CI jobs

+1. CI job configs are located under [job-configs/kubernetes-jenkins](job-configs/kubernetes-jenkins).

-1. For e2e ci job, add an entry to [`test-infra/jenkins/job-configs/kubernetes-jenkins/bootstrap-ci.yaml`](jenkins/job-configs/kubernetes-jenkins/bootstrap-ci.yaml).
+   For e2e jobs, add an entry to [bootstrap-ci.yaml](job-configs/kubernetes-jenkins/bootstrap-ci.yaml).

-   For PR job, add an entry to [`test-infra/jenkins/job-configs/kubernetes-jenkins-pull/bootstrap-pull.yaml`](jenkins/job-configs/kubernetes-jenkins-pull/bootstrap-pull.yaml)
+   For PR jobs, add an entry to [bootstrap-pull.yaml](job-configs/kubernetes-jenkins-pull/bootstrap-pull.yaml).

-   For build job, add an entry to [`test-infra/jenkins/job-configs/kubernetes-jenkins/bootstrap-ci-commit.yaml`](jenkins/job-configs/kubernetes-jenkins/bootstrap-ci-commit.yaml)
+   For jobs that trigger on a merge (such as a build job), add an entry to [bootstrap-ci-commit.yaml](job-configs/kubernetes-jenkins/bootstrap-ci-commit.yaml).

+   For jobs that clone a repo, add an entry to [bootstrap-ci-repo.yaml](job-configs/kubernetes-jenkins/bootstrap-ci-repo.yaml).

-   For soak job, add an entry to [`test-infra/jenkins/job-configs/kubernetes-jenkins/bootstrap-ci-soak.yaml`](jenkins/job-configs/kubernetes-jenkins/bootstrap-ci-soak.yaml)
+   For soak jobs, add an entry to [bootstrap-ci-soak.yaml](job-configs/kubernetes-jenkins/bootstrap-ci-soak.yaml).

-   For maintenance job, add an entry to [`test-infra/jenkins/job-configs/kubernetes-jenkins/bootstrap-maintenance-ci.yaml`](jenkins/job-configs/kubernetes-jenkins/bootstrap-maintenance-ci.yaml)
+   For maintenance jobs, add an entry to [bootstrap-maintenance-ci.yaml](job-configs/kubernetes-jenkins/bootstrap-maintenance-ci.yaml).

-   [bootstrap flags](bootstrap.py#L806-L838) will help you determine which flag you might need.
+   Run `./jenkins/bootstrap.py --help` will help you determine which flag you might need.

 1. Add an entry to [config.json](../jobs/config.json).
 Choose an appropriate [scenario](../scenarios) file and args.